Wounded Warrior Programs

 until I got injured in Afghanistan in 2008.
 I now participate in archery, skiing, and hand cycling to name a few.
 When I got injured, I felt useless.
 Being a leader in the military, that was extremely frustrating.
 So while I was getting my medical care, I asked to work full time as a Platoon Sergeant for the CBWTU in MA.
 After doing that for a year then started doing admin work at the WTU in Ft Drum NY helping process orders for soldiers quicker.
 Once I was medically retired, I needed to find something else to keep me involved and that is when I met STRIDE.
 I love helping other veterans (especially those that have gone thru something similar) and getting them together.
 Camaraderie is one thing I really missed, so I started organizing social events like going to see Jeff Dunham every year, and the Warrior Weekend veteran family camping weekends at least twice a year.

-A special thank you to our 2020 Wounded Warriors Snowfest and Bootcamp sponsor:
+Special thanks to our 2021 Wounded Warrior Snowfest and Bootcamp sponsor: